albertoRamon/Kylin/KylinWithQlik/README.md

    Now, “Load data” button must be enabled: ![alt text](./Images/32.png)

-The Output must be similar to: (check the row count is the same like Kylin UI)
+The Output must be similar to: (check that the row count is the same as in the Kylin UI)
 <p align="center">
   <img src=./Images/33.png />
 </p>

-To Import other table (fact table) you only need add:
+To Import other table (fact table) you only need to add:

     LOAD PART_DT,LEAF_CATEG_ID,LSTG_SITE_ID,LSTG_FORMAT_NAME,PRICE,
     SELLER_ID,MIN_PRICE_,MAX_PRICE_,COUNT__, COUNT_DISTINCT_SELLER_ID_,
     COUNT_DISTINCT_LSTG_FORMAT_NAME_;
     select * from KYLIN_SALES;

-We can put “alias” to data easy:
+Data can be selected under an “alias”:

     [CAL_DT]:
     LOAD WEEK_BEG_DT,CAL_DT;
     select * from KYLIN_CAL_DT;

-The final load scripts is “[script_data_2.txt](script_data_2.txt)”, on gitHub
+The final load scripts are in“[script_data_2.txt](script_data_2.txt)”, on gitHub

-In my Hard: a Laptop with HBase, Kylin, Hive ..
-In a Docker Container and Qlik in a Virtual Box, the performance to ingest data has been good, only 2 sec for 3 Tables and 10K Rows
+In my Hardware: a Laptop with HBase, Kylin, Hive .. inside a Docker Container, and Qlik is inside a Virtual Box, the performance to ingest data has been good, only 2 sec for 3 Tables and 10K Rows
 <p align="center">
   <img src=./Images/34.png />
 </p>